MethanePowered/MethaneKit/README.md

   - Typography library for fonts loading, dynamic atlas updating, text rendering & layout
   - Widgets library (under development)
 - **Platform Infrastructure**:
-  - Base application with window management and input handling
+  - Base application with window management and input handling for Windows, MacOS and Linux
   - Events mechanism connecting emitters and receivers via callback interfaces
   - Animations subsystem
   - Embedded resource providers
-  - Range Set implementation
 - **Integrated debugging and profiling capabilities**:
   - Library instrumentation for performance analysis with [trace profiling tools](#trace-profiling-tools)
   - Debug names for all GPU objects and debug regions for graphics API calls for use with [frame profiling tools](#frame-profiling-and-debugging-tools)